bojanpopic/developer.joomlatools.com/extensions/logman/integrations/joomla.md

 The first step on integrating a component with LOGman is to create a LOGman plugin that listens to the events we would like to log.

+The name of the plugin should match the name of the component.
+This is important so that LOGman may find overrides for activities of a given package/component.

 There are two different types of events.
 Context events and Non-context events.
 LOGman plugins support all kind of events, but the way you write plugins differ depending on the type of events that it listens to.

 ####Context Events